 The SOAR (Security Orchestration, Automation, and Response) Users’ Group provides a forum for members to learn how others are effectively using software solutions and tools to streamline and automate security operations.

 The objective of the Splunk Users’ Group is to learn how other members are making the most effective use of Splunk.
 This includes ingesting RH-ISAC threat intel from TruSTAR, building detections, managing alerts, configuring custom dashboards, and integrating with other tools to increase automation.

-Operational Technology Special Interest Group
+Special Interest Groups